LeoVen/C-Macro-Collections/README.md

 A double-ended queue backed by a circular buffer.
 Elements can be added and removed from both ends but not in the middle.
 Can also be used as a queue.

+## Heap

+A heap is a nearly complete binary tree backed by a growable array.
+The first element of the array (or the root element of the tree) is the highest/lowest element.
+The min-heap is commonly used as a priority-queue and a max-heap is commonly used to sort an array of elements.

 ## HashMap

 A hashtable that maps a key `K` to a value `V`.